arthurespartinez25/mockup-creator/README.md

     'mike.miller2021@gmail.com'
     );

+5.Close your Query tab and click "Yes" to save the changes.

-5.On the left side of your MS SQL screen under "Object Explorer", right click on your server name and click "Properties".
+6.On the left side of your MS SQL screen under "Object Explorer", right click on your server name and click "Properties".
 Click "Security" and set security property of Server to "SQL Server and Windows Authentication mode" then click "OK".
 Right click on your server name again and click "Restart".
+Then click "Yes".

-6.Click the Plugin icon to login your server with the credentials created.
+7.Once restarting is done, click the Plugin icon to login your server with the credentials created.

     - Set Authentication to "SQL Server Authenticaton"
     - Input Login "mockuser" and Password "Awsol12#"